The menstruation app aiming to tackle sport's 'last taboo'

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)Hilary Clinton is on stage addressing the media, telling her audience she will take their questions when, mid-sentence, she yells: "Oh no, my period!"
+(CNN)Hillary Clinton is on stage addressing the media, telling her audience she will take their questions when, mid-sentence, she yells: "Oh no, my period!"

 Seconds later, in a manic high-pitched voice, Clinton, then the US Secretary of State, declares that her country should "nuke" England.
 It's an unfortunate turn of events.